 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of transportation service company YRC Worldwide fell 23% today after the company released earnings.
+What: Shares of YRC Worldwide fell as much as 17% today after an analyst downgraded the company.